WickedDevice/CUCO2_Website/README.md

 Clone the repository with `git clone git@github.com:WickedDevice/CUCO2_Website.git` in your terminal in the directory you want it in.
 Then run `bundle install` to install all the rubygems that this uses.

-If you want, run `rake db:create db:seed` to populate the database with some entries.
+If you want, run `rake db:create db:migrate db:seed` to populate the database with some entries.

 That's it!